-The Court's goal is to provide timely judicial review of cases that have been appealed to the Court from the Board of Veterans Appeals annually.
-The Court has a substantial caseload -in FY 2020, the Court had almost 9,000 appeals and 300 petitions filed at the Court, in addition to several thousand procedural determinations and applications for attorney fees and expenses under the Equal Access to Justice Act (EAJA).
-During the same period, the Court concluded more than 8,500 matters The Court's annual reports are available on the Court's website at www.uscourts.cavc.gov.
+The Court's goal is to provide timely judicial review of cases that have been appealed to the Court from the Department of Veterans Affairs Board of Veterans Appeals.
+The Court has a substantial caseload - in FY 2021, the Court received 8,294 appeals and resolved a total of 9,305 cases primarily through combination of judicial decisions and joint resolutions concluded as part of the Court's Rule 33 conferencing process.
+The Court also resolved a substantial number of petitions and several thousand procedural determinations and Equal Access to Justice Act (EAJA) attorney fee applications.
+The Court's comprehensive annual reports to Congress are available on the Court's website at www.uscourts.cavc.gov.